 - 3 ounces Cheddar cheese cut into ¼" cubes

 - 2 tablespoons Italian dressing

-Add just under a 1/2" of water to a large saucepan, and place steamer basket inside of saucepan.
+Add just under a ½" of water to a large saucepan, and place steamer basket inside of saucepan.
 If water comes over the steamer basket, remove and discard of water until the bottom of the steamer basket is no longer touching the surface of the water.
 Place over medium-low heat, and add the frozen broccoli.
 Cover with lid, and allow to steam for 12 minutes, or until the broccoli is tender enough to easily pierce with a fork.
 Remove the lid and set aside to cool.
-Cut the green beans into thirds and set aside until ready to use.

 Bring a large pot of water to a boil over high heat.
 Add green beans, pasta and peas to the boiling water and allow to cook for 5-6 minutes, or until green beans are tender, stirring occasionally.
 Strain the pasta and vegetables, and set aside to cool.